Mehdi-Bahlaoui/LED-MATRIX-V2/ReadMe.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or contributions, please contact the maintainer.
+For questions or contributions, please contact mehdi-bahlaoui.